Skip to main content

-Types of headache and treatment
+Types of Headache and Treatment

 Headache pain can be uncomfortable and affect your day, can last between 30 minutes and a few hours1.
 In most cases, headaches go away on their own and aren’t a sign of anything more serious – but you may want to get some relief from the symptoms2.